Skip to content

 Starter Template

-The starter template (app/starter/) provides minimal setup for new projects:
+The starter template (upstream app/starter/, installed as app/) provides minimal setup for new projects:

 • Homepage module with welcome message